yasminessam96/Yasmin-Essam/Test Design, Bug Reporting and Test Automation.md

 ## Third Part: Test Automation

-I automated tests for www.duckduckgo.com using selenium.
+I automated tests for www.duckduckgo.com using selenium on chrome (v80).
 I used javascript and the framework Nightwatch.js.
 Test cases are present inside the 'tests' folder.
 To run in windows, open git bash inside the project folder and use the command "nightwatch tests" to run all tests or "nightwatch tests/testCase1.js" to run testCase1 for example.

 ### TestCase 1: Search for a lowercase word by clicking on search button
 Steps | Expected Results/Assertions